fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 ![Thumby blockly selection screenshot](../images/editor-blockly-selection-dark.jpg)
 </center>

 * You should now have an editor with some example blocks shown.
-Don't wory if you missed this, you can still open a new one with UTILITIES -> WIDGETS -> + BLOCKLY EDITOR:
+Don't worry if you missed this, you can still open a new one with UTILITIES -> WIDGETS -> + BLOCKLY EDITOR:

 <center>
 ![Thumby hello blockly screenshot](../images/editor-hello-blockly-dark.jpg)